 Tromsø is in a unique geographical position to study the Aurora Borealis and the upper Polar atmosphere, and we have long traditions since the early 1900's within this field of research.
 The Auroral Observatory in Tromsø formed the original basis of the physics studies at UiT The Arctic University of Norway.
 Today, the activities have been extended to research on the solar corona, the Sun-Earth interaction, and the upper atmosphere.
 Researchers at the Department of Physics and Technology work with data from the EISCAT (European Incoherent SCATter) radars and other instruments at Ramfjordmoen, Svalbard, and Andøya, with numerical modelling, and with laboratory experiments (Aurolab).

 The Northern (and Southern) Lights are manifestations of space weather that has its origin in the variability of the Sun's activity.
 Most auroras occur as a result of huge solar magnetic explosions (solar mass ejections and solar flares) that enhance the solar wind and solar radiation arriving at the Earth.
 The scales of the perturbations that follow (geomagnetic storms) vary from the size of the Earth's magnetotail (about 200 Earth radii) to the fine structure of the aurora (tens of meters) at 100-200 km height above the Earth's surface.

-As a student on the Master's degree programme in physics, you can choose one-year projects on a range of topics, for example:
+As a student on the Master's degree program in physics, you can choose one-year projects on a range of topics, for example:

 If the Master's thesis involves work in a laboratory, in the field or on a research cruise, it is mandatory to conduct a course in safety education prior to commencing the thesis.

-With a master of science in physics with specialization in space phyiscs you will be very sought after in fields such as:
+With a master in physics with specialization in space physics, you will be very sought after in fields such as: